 Ask yourself this question ASAP if you are someone feeling stuck in their business-What do I want to be known for?

-This question at the beginning of 2017 really made me dig deep into my gut and brain and made me hone in on ONE thing I want to focus on in 2017.
+This question at the beginning of the year really made me dig deep into my gut and brain and made me hone in on ONE thing I want to focus on in the coming year.

 Do you know how hard it is to choose ONE thing when you have multiple interests, skills and basically want to rule the world? 😉

 But focusing on the one thing, the thing I want to be known as an expert in (multicultural children’s books and the support of those authors), was necessary if I wanted to cease topic-hopping and banish Shiny Object Syndrome.
 AND get people listening again.

 For me, to continue to go in several different directions all the time was very much like trying to paint a two-story house with one gallon of paint.
 That hypothetical gallon of paint represented my time and energy so I knew I better pick which “side of my house” to ration my “paint for (also which “side” would give me the most impact, joy, and traction).

 Back to the Question….what do you want to be known for?
 Once you determine that, the path to what you need to do next to advance your life or business will unfold.
 I guarantee it.
 Just make the time and head-space to really think about it.